Five Tips on Creating Your Startup

 #3 Start in Sweden

 Entrepreneurial spirit comes from the smallest step.
-Mattias told us that the leap that we took to move and study, where the winter occurs 6 months a year, shows the entrepreneurial spirits inside us.
+Mathias told us that the leap that we took to move and study, where the winter occurs 6 months a year, shows the entrepreneurial spirits inside us.
 I think the long cold season promotes innovation as many people tend to stay indoors and get their mind active by creating or researching innovations.
-Mattias shared that in Sweden, many businesses start to focus on the international market from their first day.
+Mathias shared that in Sweden, many businesses start to focus on the international market from their first day.
 It is because this is a small country which means that the national market is also small, so if they want to be bigger they have to target the international market.
 Especially with many international students coming to Sweden to pursue a master degree, the chance to open up your network is very likely in here.

 #4 Language is a tool

 This point is related to the previous tips.
 What skill that an international student can bring to the table?
 Multiple language skills.
 Master studies in Sweden require you to have a fluent ability in English, and since this is not your mother tongue (except for Emma) so you can speak more than one language already.
 Since many businesses in Sweden has an international mindset, your unique background is very much valuable.
 Does it mean that speaking Swedish is not necessary anymore to work in Sweden?
-Listen to Mattias’ response to Emma’s question.
+Listen to Mathias’ response to Emma’s question.

 #5 Be imaginative

 Just because we feel that every technology has been found, it does not mean that there is no room for innovation.
-Despite sound system technology had existed for many years, Mattias and his colleague believe that the experience should be improved.
+Despite sound system technology had existed for many years, Mathias and his colleague believe that the experience should be improved.
 Right now, we can listen to music from our smartphone instead of holding a boombox that is bigger than your backpack.
 How convenient is that?
 Think the unthinkable.
 Now imagine your startup and check out this cool video by Raeed.

 The ultimate advice is to keep having the mindset of a startup as it boosts your mind to be creative in your business.
 What is a startup mindset?
 Scroll down for more posts about startup from fellow digital ambassadors.

-Thank you to Mattias and Weiwei from Dirac for showing us the difference between listening and experiencing the sound, also for the crash course in creating a startup.
+Thank you to Mathias and Weiwei from Dirac for showing us the difference between listening and experiencing the sound, also for the crash course in creating a startup.
 Check out Study in Sweden podcast by Emma in SoundCloud, Raeed published video on our YouTube channel, also Bowen’s blog (in Mandarin) on our Weibo.
 For more information regarding starting a business in Sweden click here, for the startup experiences can be found here.
 Perhaps you have experience on starting a startup, do share it with us in the comments below!